zalewskigrzegorz/bitbucket-update-package-script/README.md

 # bitbucket-update-script

-Small CLI tool to create PR on bitbucket with update package.json in.
+Small CLI tool to create PR on bitbucket with updated package in dependencies or devDependencies package.jso.

 # Usage